My Antarctica MS Expedition Cruise

 N.b.
-By booking an Antarctica trip through this page you are helping to improve the lives of vulnerable girls about the globe.
+By booking an Antarctica trip through this MS Expedition review you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

-Hesitating for only a few seconds (to travel to Antarctica is quite understandably on the expensive side), I quickly decided that that was a problem for ‘future me’ to deal with and handed over my credit card details to my travel agent.
+Hesitating for only a few seconds (to travel to Antarctica is quite understandably on the expensive side), I quickly decided that the Antarctica cruises cost was a problem for ‘future me’ to deal with and handed over my credit card details to my travel agent.
 I celebrated that night with my hostel roommates under the stars on a beach in Bali.

 I spent the next 4 months working my way down South America, finally arriving in Ushuaia the day before we were due to set sail.
 I wandered the beautiful resort town, nicknamed the End of the World, getting more and more excited about Antarctica and what the next few weeks would bring.